thihahtoozin/unresolved/README.md

 ```

-Modify the IP address and the domain name to you needs or you can copy the file contents, pate them to your desired file location edit the address information.
+Modify the IP address and the domain name to your needs, or you can copy the file contents and paste them to your desired file location, then edit the address information.
 Then you change the path in the `include/config.h` file.

 ```c